HYisen/aiagent/README.md

 Finding that it might be much easier if I maintain a codec by myself.

 As I only need a narrow range of features, can drop compatibility and generic as long as it works in my case.

+### Forwarded Authentication

+The previous stage, such as Gateway likes [amah](https://github.com/hyisen/amah), would handle the authentication, asserting the request access endpoints such as /users/{userID}/sessions have the required privilege.

+Such mechanism is simplest in current project.
+And there is an auth in amah, I don't want to copy and paste that module.